Franklin Graham: 2022 Pakistan floods

 In August 2022, following severe monsoon flooding that devastated one-third of Pakistan, Franklin Graham directed Samaritan's Purse to launch an immediate relief operation.
 During August and September the provided help included distribution of emergency food, water filtration kits, shelter materials, and hygiene supplies to thousands of affected families.
 Graham emphasized the importance of demonstrating Christian compassion, aligning with his approach of deploying rapid assistance to global disaster zones.

-Gaza war (2023-?)
+Gaza war (2023-present)

 In October 2023, after the initial outbreak of the Israel–Hamas conflict, Graham visited Israel to assess humanitarian needs and provide assistance through Samaritan's Purse.
 The organization pledged to send 42 replacement ambulances, trauma kits, and essential medical supplies, partnering with over 50 local churches to distribute relief to displaced families in both Israel and Gaza.
-In July 2025, Samaritan’s Purse began airlifting food to Gaza, sending 65 tons of food for starving Palestinians on three air missions.
+In July 2025, Samaritan's Purse began airlifting food to Gaza, sending 65 tons of food for starving Palestinians on three air missions.